Top 10 Beaches to See When You Are Visiting Los Angeles

 There you have it.
 We arranged these in rough order of which ones we like best.
 But for a little inside info from a local, here are my picks.

-If I want to get away and get a sense of peacefulness and space I head to Malibu or Point Magu.
+If I want to get away and get a sense of peacefulness and space I head north to Malibu or Point Magu.
 Point Magu is a long drive but the traffic dies out past Malibu and the drive up the Pacific Coast Highway is beautiful and relaxing.
+White Point Beach offers the same sense of peacefulness and space on the south end of Los Angeles.

 If I am taking out of town friends to a beach they will remember for a long time after they go home, I head out to Venice Beach or Santa Monica Pier.
 When I want a hassle free day at the beach for myself and some local Angelenos, I pick El Segundo or Manhattan Beach.